pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 * server-56dc579658-x4746
 * server-56dc579658-mjzp7

 There is no traffic on them (check their logs or client logs).
-Client will not be aware of the new server instances until it re-resolves DNS on the server service name - by default that happens only on connection creation.
+The client will not be aware of the new server instances until it re-resolves DNS on the server service name - by default, that happens only on connection creation.

 Clean up